 Above knee amputation – motorcyclist struck by turning car

-Serious orthopaedic injuries – pedestrian struck by car when attempting to assist after previous accident
+Serious orthopaedic / polytrauma injuries – pedestrian struck by car when attempting to assist after previous accident

 Many cases involving pedestrians (often children) being struck by cars and buses leading to brain and spinal cord injuries

-Numerous clinical negligence cases including nursing negligence; mismanaged delivery leading to cerebral palsy; neonatal hypoglycaemia; negligently performed spinal surgery leading to paralysis; failure to diagnose spinal bleed and mismanagement of anticoagulant medication
+Numerous clinical negligence cases including nursing negligence leading to amputation; mismanaged delivery leading to cerebral palsy; neonatal hypoglycaemia; negligently performed spinal surgery leading to paralysis; failure to diagnose spinal fractures / bleed / abscess in A & E and mismanagement of anticoagulant medication

 Criminal injuries compensation claims – successful appeal of previous award before the tribunal panel resulting in a maximum award available under the scheme